osucloudcrypto/s2a/README.md

 For any of these commands to work, the server must already be running.
 If the server is not running, the client will hang until the server is started.

+By default, the client tries to connect to port 24992.
+To tell the client to connect to a different port, use the lowercase `-p` option.

+    ./client -p 8000 search test

 #### Setup

 The setup command creates an encrypted search index